benboecker/ShadowView/README.md

 ## Usage

 The shadow view can be used with storyboards or be created in code.
-The properties for `cornerRadius`, `shadowOffset`, `shadowRadius` and `shadowColor` can be set via Interface Builder.
+The properties for `cornerRadius`, `shadowOffset`, `shadowOpacity`, `shadowRadius` and `shadowColor` can be set via Interface Builder.

 ## Contact